nachogtan/sysmon-lab-blue-team/suspicious_activity_analysis.md

 11/04/2025 16:14:51               1 Information      Process Create:...
 11/04/2025 16:14:50              11 Information      File created:...
 ```
+So, as I suspected, a process with this name was created outside of C:\Windows\System32.

+Another quick check was to compare the MD5 hash of the suspicious file with the original Windows file.
+As we can see, the files are not the same...
 ```plaintext
 PS C:\WINDOWS\system32> CertUtil -hashfile "C:\Users\Ignacio\Downloads\svchost.exe" MD5
 MD5 hash of C:\Users\Ignacio\Downloads\svchost.exe: